avine/formation-angular-base/Slides/09_rest.md

 ## Observables

-- *RxJS* fourni une liste importante d'opérateurs pour les `Observable`
+- *RxJS* provided an important list of operators for `Observable`
-- Ces opérateurs s'inspirent largement des transformations sur un tableau
+- These operators are largely inspired by transformations on a board
-  - `take(n)` : pioche les n premiers éléments et coupe le flux
+  - `take(n)`: draws the first n elements and cuts the flow
-  - `filter(fn)` : laisser passer les événements pour lesquels fn rend `true`
+  - `filter(fn)`: pass events for which fn makes `true`
-  - `map(fn)` : applique la fonction fn sur chaque élément et retourner le résultat
+  - `map(fn)`: apply the function fn on each element and return the result
-  - `merge(s1, s2)` : fusionne la source aux observables en argument
+  - `merge(s1, s2)`: merges source with observables as argument
-  - `mergeMap(fn)` : applique fn comme map mais merge les valeurs qui sont des observables
+  - `mergeMap(fn)`: apply fn as map but merge values ​​that are observables
-  - `debounce(ms)` : retarde et filtre pour n'envoyer un élément que lorsqu'il n'y a pas eu de nouveaux éléments depuis le temps en argument
+  - `debounce(ms)`: delay and filter to send an element only when there have been no new elements since the argument time
-- Ressource importante pour apprendre les opérateurs : http://rxmarbles.com/
+- Important resource for learning operators: http://rxmarbles.com/

 Notes :